 |University of Cyprus||Panjab University|

 They comprise extensive academic and practical field experience in the following areas:

 Restoration Games and 2020 steps of Olympism for Hope and Humanity

 As a next step of this forum, guided by the richness of the Olympian and Japanese heritage, we have established a number of ventures and a global outreach action plan as a platform for global engagement throughout the forthcoming Olympic year.
 The upcoming ventures and engagement opportunities will be announced in February 2020.
 Stay tuned!

-Applications and engagement opportunities for the 2021 World HOPE Relay & Praxis will be announced in May, 2021.
+Applications and engagement opportunities will be announced in July, 2022.
 Stay Tuned!